Why Sponsorship Is the First Step

 Insurance-Based Firms

-Northwestern Mutual, New York Life, and Ameriprise have lower barriers to entry and provide comprehensive training covering both insurance and investment products.
+Northwestern Mutual, New York Life, and Ameriprise have lower barriers to entry and provide comprehensive training.

 What Firms Look For in New Advisors

-- Existing network: Firms want to know you have people to call.
-A warm market of 200+ contacts is a strong starting point.
+- Existing network: A warm market of 200+ contacts is a strong starting point.

-- Entrepreneurial mindset: Financial advising is essentially running your own business within a firm's structure.
+- Entrepreneurial mindset: Financial advising is essentially running your own business.

 - Coachability: Firms invest heavily in training — they want people who will follow the process.